dev-cycles/contextive/README.md

 cp contextive-language-server/Contextive.LanguageServer $HOME/bin
 ```

-#### 3. Verify that Contextive.LanguageServer is found in the PATH.
+##### 3. Verify that Contextive.LanguageServer is found in the PATH.
 A non-zero exit code indicates that the language server was not found in the PATH:

 ```shell
 command -v Contextive.LanguageServer
 ```

 The command should return the absolute path to the binary if it's found in the system PATH.

-### Visual Studio Code

-Open Visual Studio Code, launch the quick open (`Ctrl+P`) and then enter `ext install devcycles.contextive`.
-OR, search `contextive` in the extensions side-bar.

-Visit the [Contextive Marketplace](https://marketplace.visualstudio.com/items?itemName=devcycles.contextive) page for details.

-Check the extension [README](src/vscode/contextive/README.md) for usage instructions.

 ### Neovim